-Even after the Service Provider Organisation has terminated its adherence to the Code of Conduct, the Attributes received continue to be protected by the GDPR (see q.
+Even after the Service Provider Organisation has terminated its adherence to the Code of Conduct, the Attributes received continue to be protected by the principles enshrined in this Code of Conduct (see q.
 Survival of the Code of Conduct).

-Q. SURVIVAL OF THE CODE OF CONDUCT
+O. SURVIVAL OF THE CODE OF CONDUCT